cloud-army/kaniko-action/README.md

   You can set this flag to set how kaniko will snapshot the filesystem.
 Valid options are (full, redo, time).

   Redo mode may be up to 50% faster than "full", particularly if your project has a large number files.

+- `use_new_run: true`

+  Use the experimental run implementation for detecting changes without requiring file system snapshots.
+In some cases, this may improve build performance by 75%.

 Example: